ooni/spec/test-specs/ts-018-whatsapp.md

 If ALL of the connections succeed then we consider the endpoint to not be blocked.

-Conversely if all attempts fail then we consider the endpoint to be blocked and mark is as such in the report:
+Conversely if any attempts fail then we consider the endpoint to be blocked and mark is as such in the report:

 ```json